A TEXAS LAW FIRM with a NATIONAL REPUTATION for RELENTLESSLY PURSUING JUSTICE.

 Truck accidents can have catastrophic results for all parties involved.
 Most truck accident victims lack the finances or the knowledge necessary to obtain the greatest compensation for their claims.
 You need capable legal representation to effectively pursue fair compensation for your damages.

-At HMG, our personal injury lawyers have been helping injury victims since 1986.
+At Hilliard Law, our personal injury lawyers have been helping injury victims since 1985.
 We know how to fight for you.
 Call us at 1-800-334-3298 or fill out our contact form.
 If we take your case, we will work on a Contingent Fee basis, which means you don’t pay us unless we win.

 We have some of the best lawyers in the country in this law firm.
 I've seen them go against good lawyers from all over the country, in federal courts all over the country.
 My lawyers, I'd put up against anybody.